StoneyJackson/kodiak-tools/README.md

 ## Running the tests

-Explain how to run the automated tests for this system

-Build and run the unit tests in tests/ using make as follows.
+Build and run the unit and functional tests using make as follows.

 ```
 make clean ; make test
 ```

+To run tests manually check out the test rule in the Makefile.

 ### Static type checking